Organizing Unstructured Image Collections using Natural Language: Method

 \subsection{Criteria Proposer}

-As shown in \reffig{system}{(left)}, the Proposer takes the target image collection as input and outputs a set of discovered grouping criteria, expressed in natural language.
-The core of the Proposer design lies in its ability to \textit{concurrently} analyze and reason over the visual content of a large set of images.
-With this in mind, we explore three systematic approaches, which we describe below.
+As shown in \reffig{system}{(left)}, the Proposer takes as input a set of input images and generates distinct grouping criteria (or Criteria Pool) in natural language.
+Its core design principle is the ability to \textit{concurrently reason} across a large set of images.
+Next, we explore three systematic approaches.

-\myparagraph{Image-based Proposer:} We start with a baseline that leverages a state-of-the-art \mllm{}~\citep{li2024llava} designed for multi-image reasoning out-of-the-box to directly infer the criteria given a set of images.
-To reason over a set of images, which is crucial for discovering the criterion, we stitch a batch of images into a $8 \times 8$ image grid and input it to the \mllm{} as a single image.
-We then prompt the \mllm{} to propose grouping criteria for the images in the grid.
-All the resulting criteria from all such image grids are accumulated in a criteria pool, denoted as $\rulespool$.
+\myparagraph{\captag{Caption-based Proposer (main):}} To enable reasoning over a large image set for criterion discovery, we first leverage a \mllm{}~\citep{liu2024llava} to generate a comprehensive caption $e_{n}$ for each image, converting its visual content into text representations $e_{n} = \text{MLLM}(\bx_{n})$.
+The resulting caption set $\{e_{n}\}_{n=1}^{N}$ serves as a rich and holistic semantic proxy for the image collection $\data$.
+Using these compact textual proxies, we then prompt a \llm{}~\citep{meta2024llama31, openai2024gpt4o} to jointly analyze the aggregated visual content and propose multiple valid grouping criteria, denoted as $\rulespool = \text{LLM}(\{e_{n}\}_{n=1}^{N})$.
+As an example, the LLM could use different cues such as ``Tennis'', ``grassy field'', ``rock wall'' in the captions (see \reffig{system}) and its reasoning capability to discover the criterion ``Location", since they are usually associated to a physical location, albeit locations may not explicitly appear in any caption.

-\myparagraph{Tag-based Proposer:} Next, we explore a \textit{tag}-based approach that uses an open-vocabulary tagger~\citep{radford2021learning} to assign 10 tags to each image in $\data$, using the vocabulary from WordNet~\citep{miller1995wordnet}.
-These tags serve as semantic descriptors, translating the visual content of each image into textual form.
-We then gather all the assigned tags from the images, input them into a \llm{}, and prompt it to discover grouping criteria based on these tags.
+\myparagraph{\alttag{Tag-based Proposer (alternative):}} Instead of using captions as textual proxies for reasoning, we further explore an approach that relies on image tags.
+Specifically, using the WordNet~\citep{miller1995wordnet} vocabulary as the candidate tag set, we employ an open-vocabulary tagger (\eg, CLIP~\citep{radford2021learning}) to assign ten tags $t_{i,n}$ to each image as $\{t_{i,n}\}_{i=1}^{10} = \text{Tagger}(\bx_n, \text{WordNet})$.
+These tags act as concise semantic descriptors that summarize the key elements present in each image.
+We then aggregate all assigned tags and prompt a \llm{} to analyze them jointly and propose grouping criteria as $\rulespool = \text{LLM}(\{\{t_{i,n}\}_{i=1}^{10}\}_{n=1}^{N})$.

-\myparagraph{Caption-based Proposer (Main):} While image tags effectively capture certain visual semantics, we found that they predominantly reflect object-related content.
-To encompass a broader spectrum of visual information—such as \textit{environmental settings} or \textit{interactions}—we instead use a \mllm{} to generate captions for each image in $\data$.
-Descriptive captions provide a richer and more holistic semantic context.
-Staying within the 128k token limit of modern \llm{s}~\citep{meta2024llama31, openai2024gpt4o}, we feed a subset of captions into a \llm{}, which we prompt to elicit partitioning criteria.
-The criteria generated for each subset are accumulated in $\rulespool$.
-Experiments in \refsec{assessment_proposer} show that the Caption-based Proposer is the {most effective}; so we use it as our main method and consider the others as baselines.